tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 8.2.2 Look for Point Causes and Systemic Errors

-Many record-level problems that appear as widespread in a data set have *point causes*: a single upstream issue that propagates broadly when data are transformed, denormalized, or aggregated.
+Many record-level problems that appear as widespread in a dataset have *point causes*: a single upstream issue that propagates broadly when data are transformed, denormalized, or aggregated.
 Examples include:

 - a mapping error that swaps fields or applies the wrong delimiter,
 - an export rule that adds leading/trailing whitespace,